a small market town with a good selection of shops and a weekly market held along the High Street

 Things to do in

 Watton is a small market town with a good selection of shops and a weekly market held along the High Street.
-With plenty of local history, the museum in the Town Hall is worth a visit.
-There’s also a small art gallery in the Old Police Station, which is where the Local MP currently has his office.
+With plenty of local history, the museum in the Town Hall is worth a visit as is the Antiques Collectables Centre.
+There’s also The Wayland Dragonfly art gallery which regularly hosts exhibitions and located in the Old Police Station, which is where the Local MP currently has his office.

 Things to do in